Items tagged “nuclear medicine”

 Thyroid scintigraphy (Tc-99m)

 Tc-99m pertechnetate thyroid scintigraphy (thyroid scan) is a functional nuclear medicine study used to assess the thyroid gland.
-The uptake of the pertechnetate anion - similar in chemical-physical characteristics to the iodide ion - in the thyroid parenchyma is mediated by the NIS (sodium-iodi...
+The uptake of the pertechnetate anion - similar in chemical-physical characteristics to the iodide ion (i. e. ionic size and negative charge) - in the thyroid parench...

 Tc-99m HMPAO labeled WBC